OBOFoundry/OBOFoundry.github.io/README.md

 The one piece of visual info in the md is the `layout` field, which is necessary for Jekyll.

+### Generation of downstream artefacts

+OBO admins should periodically

+    git pull
+    make
+    jekyll server
+    ## open 127.0.0.1:4000 in a web browser and spot-check changes
+    git commit -m 'regenerated derived files' -a git push origin master

+See the Makefile for details.
+This will have the effect of regenerating the main ontologies yaml (used by external consumers such as OLS, as well as the central OBO library build), as well as the GitHub pages _config.yml file.
+This last step is necessary to update the front page.

 #### RDF